dszarkow/LearnGitHub/README.md

 # LearnGithub
-A repo for learning and testing various Github features.
+A repo for learning and testing various GitHub features.

 GitHub can be intimidating for new users, but by using simple non-programming examples the essentials can be learned very quickly.